Creator Deal HQ

 • You want full operational control.
 The studio runs the startup; you run the audience.

-• You're locked into a manager, label, or rights deal that owns your product output.
-We can't unstick that for you.
+• You signed something with a manager, label, or rights deal that says they own anything new you make.
+We can't unwind that for you.

 The hard things